yukun-dong/how-to/[Document]-Command-and-Response-(Preview-Feature).md

 * If you prefer non-interactive mode, enter all required parameters in one command.

-`teamsfx new --interactive false --capabilities "command-and-response" --programming-language "typescript" --folder "./" --app-name myAppName`
+`teamsfx new --interactive false --capabilities "command-bot" --programming-language "typescript" --folder "./" --app-name myAppName`

 After you successfully created the project, you can quickly start local debugging via `F5` in VSCode.
 Select `Debug (Edge)` or `Debug (Chrome)` debug option of your preferred browser.
 You can send a `helloWorld` command after running this template and get a response as below: